abelson-lab/scATOMIC/README.md

 functions and thus takes longer to run.
 Note: Mac users require Xcode Command Line Tools for the installation.

-To check if these are installed run the following in terminal:
+To check if Xcode Command Line Tools are installed run the following in
+terminal:

 ``` bash
 xcode-select -p